-Many large employers regularly review their healthcare insurance plans for opportunities to improve their offerings and to save money.
-Since health insurance must meet the ACA’s affordability standard, companies must hold down the share that workers pay to no more than 9.12 percent of the employee’s gross income.
+Many large employers regularly review their healthcare insurance plans for opportunities to improve their offerings and save money.
+Since health insurance coverage must meet the ACA’s affordability standard, companies must hold down the share that workers pay to no more than 9.12 percent of the employee’s gross income.

-Many large companies give workers more than one plan to choose from.
+Many large companies give employees more than one health plan to choose from.
 The employer pays a set amount, and workers are responsible for the rest.
 If one program meets the affordability threshold, others can cost the worker more.
-Taylor Benefits Insurance is here to advise you on the best plans for your team.
+Taylor Benefits Insurance is here to advise you on the best group plans for your large or small businesses.

 Depending on the network size, subscribers may feel constrained by the available providers.
-These plans may pay less or nothing for medical care the patient receives from an out-of-network doctor or hospital.
+Small business health insurance may pay less or nothing for medical care the patient receives from an out-of-network doctor or hospital.
 That fact means that it’s crucial for subscribers to receive timely and transparent information about what is covered and where they are allowed to seek care.

 In Louisiana, no benefits are required other than those federally mandated.
 However, paid time off is offered voluntarily by many companies.
 If offered, any accrued but unused time must be compensated to the worker upon termination.

 Taylor Benefits also offers help with the following health and financial savings plans:

 The Affordable Care Act (ACA) became effective on January 1, 2014, and was implemented to ensure that all Americans had viable access to affordable healthcare options.
-This means that large employers have the responsibility to offer affordable health insurance plans to their employees.
+This means that large employers have the responsibility to offer group coverage plans to their employees.

 Regulations are seemingly changing year after year in the insurance market, but here at Taylor Benefits, we continue to offer a variety of health insurance, retirement, and health savings plans that benefit our Louisiana customers.